-2. In the SimpleGaussFit folder, drag the "SimpleGaussFit Help.ihf" file into the folder containing the just-compiled XOP.
+2. In the SimpleGaussFit folder, create an alias (Macintosh) or shortcut (Windows) for the "SimpleGaussFit Help.ihf" file and put the alias/shortcut into the folder containing the just-compiled XOP.
+Make sure the alias or shortcut has the exact same name as the help file itself.